davidsowerby/takkan/docs/user-guide/app-configuration.md

 Very often, the group for your main application you will have multiple instances, or stages, typically something like 'dev', 'test', 'qa' and 'prod'.

-Precept does provide some support for managing these stages.
-Once declared as shown below, the current stage can be set by command line parameter when launching a Precept app, for example, 'stage=test'
+Takkan does provide some support for managing these stages.
+Once declared as shown below, the current stage can be set by command line parameter when launching a Takkan app, for example, 'stage=test'

 The default current stage is the last item declared in 'stages', in this example, 'prod'.